Bethrand/DEVOPS-PBL/Project7-DEVOPSTOOLINGWEBSITESOLUTION/Project7.md

 ![NFS Port](./Images/NFS%20port.png)

-*we have to add inbound rule for the nfs server port tcp 2049 if you have not already, then restart nfs server*
+*you have to add inbound rule for the nfs server port tcp 2049 if you have not already, then restart nfs server*

 `sudo systemctl restart nfs-server`

 ## STEP 2 — *Configure The Database Server*

-#### 1 *Launched an EC2 instance that will serve as "Database Server" we added inbound rule MYSQL/Aurora TCP 3306, and allowed 1 volume of 8 GiB*
+#### 1 *Launched an EC2 instance on ubuntu 20.04 that will serve as "Database Server" we added inbound rule MYSQL/Aurora TCP 3306, and allowed 1 volume of 8 GiB*

 ![Ec2Instance Database](./Images/Database%20Server%20EC2.png)